kubernetes-sigs/azuredisk-csi-driver/docs/design-v2.md

 ### Provisioner Library

-The Provisioner Library is a common library to abstract the underlying platform for all Mandalay plugins, services and controllers.
+The Provisioner Library is a common library to abstract the underlying platform for all Azure Disk CSI Driver V2 plugins, services and controllers.
 It handles the platform-specific details of performing volume operations such as (but not necessarily limited to) create, delete, attach, detach, snapshot, stage, unstage, mount, unmount, etc.